frontenddogma/web-development-glossary/manuscript/s.md

 : → Solution stack

 Solution stack
 : A set of software subsystems or components needed to create a complete platform such that no additional software is needed to support applications.
-Applications are said to "run on" or "run on top of" the resulting platform.&nbsp;[†](#w-solution-stack)
+Applications are said to “run on” or “run on top of” the resulting platform.&nbsp;[†](#w-solution-stack)

 Source Control Management
 : @@